NagatejaswiniSaparay34/CAR-PRICE-Predictor/README.md

 🚗 PriceMyCar - Car Price Prediction Tool

 PriceMyCar is a machine learning-based car price prediction tool that estimates the resale value of a car based on key features such as brand, model, year, fuel type, transmission, kilometers driven, and more.
 This project leverages powerful machine learning algorithms to provide accurate price predictions, helping users make informed decisions when buying or selling cars.

 🛠️ Tech Stack

 Technology             Description

-Python	Programming language used for the project Pandas	Data manipulation and analysis
+Python	               Programming language used for the project

+Pandas	                Data manipulation and analysis

 NumPy	                Numerical operations

 Matplotlib	            Data visualization

 Seaborn	                Statistical data visualization

-Scikit-learn	Machine learning algorithms and tools Google Colab	Cloud-based environment for development
+Scikit-learn	        Machine learning algorithms and tools

+Google Colab	        Cloud-based environment for development

 📦 Libraries Used

 pandas       –  Data analysis and manipulation

 numpy        –  Numerical operations and array manipulation

 matplotlib   –  Data visualization (graphs and plots)

 seaborn      –  Statistical visualization

 scikit-learn – Machine learning algorithms and utilities

-joblib (optional) – Model serialization (saving the trained model)
+joblib       – Model serialization (saving the trained model)

 To install the necessary libraries locally, run:

 bash

 Copy

 Edit

-pip install pandas numpy matplotlib seaborn scikit-learn joblib 🧠 ML Workflow
+pip install pandas numpy matplotlib seaborn scikit-learn joblib

+🧠 ML Workflow

 Data Collection     –  The dataset contains car-related features and their prices.

 Data Preprocessing  – Cleaning missing values, handling outliers, encoding categorical variables, and feature scaling.

 Model Training      – Training multiple regression models (e.g., Linear Regression, Random Forest) to predict car prices.

 Model Evaluation    – Evaluation metrics like R² Score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE) are used to assess model performance.

 Price Prediction    – Using the trained model to predict car prices based on user inputs.

 🚀 How to Run

 To run the PriceMyCar notebook in Google Colab:

 Open the notebook in Google Colab.